AnanthaRajuC/AnanthaRajuC/README.md

 * Lead the team responsible for developing Proof-of-Concept Product and Solution Implementation for prospects as per their business use-cases.

-* Pre-Sales Experience of Enterprise Data Management Platform & Marketing Automation Solution across industry verticals such as BFSI, Telecom, Airlines, Retail.
+* Pre-Sales Engineering Experience of Enterprise Data Management Platform & Marketing Automation Solution across industry verticals such as BFSI, Telecom, Airlines, Retail.

 ---